-HIST3305 CULTURE, RELIGION AND NATION BUILDING IN WEST AFRICA SINCE 1500
+HIST3305 CULTURE.
+RELIGION AND NATION BUILDING IN WEST AFRICA SINCE 1500

 This course approaches the study of religion and culture in West Africa from the viewpoint that transformations in African belief systems and ritual practices are indicative of the ways in which ordinary Africans have interpreted and produced several responses to momentous changes in West African life over the past five hundred years.
 The course is particularly concerned with the encounter between opposing systems of religious belief, namely African traditional religion, Islam and Christianity.
 The specific dynamics which permit the growth or decline of particular ritual practices are examined.
-The Africansiation of Islam and Christianity is a major concern.
-Through a focus on the cross-fertilisation of religious and cultural experiences of West Africa.
+The Africanisation of Islam and Christianity is a major concern.
+Through a focus on the cross-fertilisation of religious ideas, images and practices, the course examines both change and continuity in the religious and cultural experiences of West Africa.